Kamille (musician)

-Camille Angelina Purcell (born 29 June 1988), known professionally as Kamille, is a British singer-songwriter and record producer.
+Camille Angelina Purcell (born 29 June 1988), known professionally as Kamille, is a British singer.

 Kamille's co-writing and co-production contributions have accumulated to over 10 billion streams, as well as over 30 UK platinum certifications, 6 UK #1 singles, over 20 UK top 10 singles, #1 singles in over 15 countries and hundreds of hours of airplay on radio across the globe.
 She has also amassed over 117 million streams as an artist herself.

-She has solidified herself as one of the UK's most successful songwriters, and has won several awards for her work, including a BRIT Award, 2 Grammy Awards, a Music Week Women in Music Award, and an Ivor Novello - becoming the youngest black female to receive the prestigious "Outstanding Song Collection" Award.
+She has solidified herself as one of the UK's most successful songwriters, and has won several awards for her work, including a BRIT Award, two Grammy Awards, a Music Week Women in Music Award, and an Ivor Novello Award, becoming the youngest black female to receive the prestigious "Outstanding Song Collection" Award.

 Early life and career beginnings

 Camille Angelina Purcell was born on 29 June 1988 in Streatham, London.
 She is of Jamaican and Cuban descent.
 Growing up Kamille felt she had "big shoes to fill" due to both of her parents being successful in their respective careers, with her mother being in receipt of an MBE and her father a successful business man.
 Kamille grew up singing and even attended the Sylvia Young Theatre School part-time on the weekends where she developed her singing, dancing and acting skills, however her parents always encouraged her to focus on her education.
 Following her parents advice, went on to gain a degree in economics, before working as a stockbroker.

 Kamille started her songwriting career when she was introduced to a producer by a family friend and began spending time in a studio after work.
 She decided one day to leave her job on her lunch break and never went back.
 Months later in 2012, Kamille had her breakthrough when a song she had co-written, "What About Us", was pitched to Polydor Records and given to The Saturdays featuring Sean Paul.
 The track went straight to number one in the UK.